erlingstaff/Intro-AI-2/readme.md

 For this use case, we chose a regression(forest) algorithm.
 We intially completed the task with a classificationforest, but after testing with a regression-algorithm, we achieved a ~25% drop in our MAE (Mean Absolute Error) score, from 4.04 -> 3.39.
 Lower is better in this case.

+Since the amount of entries in the dataset is so low, we trained two models; one for determining the MSE with a 0.25 test-size, and one with all the data in the dataset, which is used for predicting a day specified by the user.

 <hr>